markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![Using flex-wrap property to handle overflowing content](assets/lesson-2/202-flex-wrap.jpg)

-Another thing that flexbox does that used to be incredibly difficult is horizontal/vertical alignment of child elements.
-This means we can use flexbox to vertically center HTML elements in a container (which used to be nearly impossible with CSS).
-Flexbox is also great at evenly spacing elements by calculating the free space available and distributing it among the child elements.
+Another thing flexbox does well is horizontally or vertically aligning child elements.
+For example, it can be used to vertically center HTML elements in a container, which used to be nearly impossible with CSS.
+Flexbox is also great at evenly spacing elements by calculating the free space available and distributing it among child elements.

-All of these ideas can easily be used to make a flexbox column as well&mdash;just apply those rules to height instead of width.
-Flexbox is typically used more for rows than columns, but there are some really cool use cases for both.

 > **Deep Dive:** For more details, check out the [MDN web docs on flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).

 ### Prepare the Header for Flexbox

 Much of this lesson involves removing CSS properties and adding flexbox properties in their place.
-We'll start making the `<header>` element a flexbox by first removing a few pieces from the CSS file:
+We'll start making the `<header>` element a flexbox by removing a few pieces from the CSS file:

-- In `style.css`, remove the `display: inline-block` declaration from `header h1` so that it now looks like this:
+- In `style.css`, remove the `display: inline-block` declaration from `header h1` so that it looks like this:

 ```css
 header h1 {